 Surprisingly, there is a geographical difference between the prices of gasoline stations in East Germany and West Germany as well as in densely populated areas.
 It indicates that in densely populated areas there is a higher number of price-insensitive customers that are willing to pay an extra premium to refuel their vehicle at the highway gasoline station.
 This customer group that will likely have corporate cards for their vehicle could be located to a higher degree in West Germany than in East Germany.
-An explanation could be the fact that Berlin, as the German capital and seat of many public administrative entities, also has a number of vehicles that belong to the ministries, public agencies etc. These vehicles usually get refuelled at special gasoline stations to attract them by decreasing the price.
+An explanation could be the fact that Berlin, as the German capital and seat of many public administrative entities, also has a number of vehicles that belong to the ministries, public agencies etc. These vehicles usually get refuelled at special gasoline stations that have a framework contract.
+Consequently, there is no incentive for other gasoline stations to attract them by decreasing the price.
 Therefore, it would be interesting to learn more about the characteristics of the customers of highway gasoline stations.
 On top of that, another interesting field of research is the question of which impact the prices of the second and third-closest competitors have on the prices of highway gasoline stations.